Mid Game Character Building

 Evocations is less important than with a melee character, though still very helpful for dealing with tough enemies.
 A few levels is all you need for this task.
 Plus, a magical staff or an orb of energy both benefit a lot from this skill.

 For offensive casters, stealth is only marginally useful.
 Many spells are loud, for one.
 And if you can obliterate your enemies from afar, who needs to hide?
 It's often easy to just run from a scary unique, as long as you have distance.
-Stealth does little to help your gameplan, though does let you avoid encounters more easily.
+Stealth does little to help your gameplan, though it does let you avoid encounters more easily.

-For Hexers, or species with unusally high Stealth aptitude (Naga, Octopode...), Stealth is probably worth investing more into.
+For Hexers, or species with unusually high Stealth aptitude (Naga, Octopode...), Stealth is probably worth investing more into.
 Stealth improves stab damage.
 Many weaker species happen to have good stealth, and for them, avoiding ranged enemies is more important.

 Invocations